stackbilly/mongo-import/readme.md

 # mongo-import go package

-This package is meant to be used to convert data from a csv file and write it into a mongodb collection
+This package is meant to be used to convert data from a csv/json file and write it into a mongodb collection

 # mongo-import tools
 - **csvreader**: Read csv records & entries from a csv file
 - **csvimport**: convert data from csv and write into a new mongodb collection
 - **jsonreader**: Read json entries from a json file
+- **csvimport**: convert data from json file and write into a new mongodb collection

 ## overview